bkernan98/ChessGame/README.md

 Input also has to be in exactly the `e2 e4` format — anything else gets rejected and asks you to try again.

-## Notes / things we'd clean up

-A couple of rough spots we know about and would fix with more time:

-- `current_player` is defined in `player.h` as a `static` variable, which gives every file that includes it its own copy.
-It happens to work because only `player.c` touches it through the getter/setter, but it's the kind of thing that bites you later.
-Better to define it once in `player.c` and `extern` it.
-- `config.h` is missing an include guard and isn't actually used by anything yet — it also redefines `BOARD_SIZE`, which already lives in `board.h`.

 ## AI tool use